Why Gaotu Techedu Inc. (GOTU)’s Most Recent Report Reveals Some Hints About Its Future

 Sponsored

+The average price from analysts is $11.64, which is $1.03 above the current price.
 GOTU currently public float of 255.17M and currently shorts hold a 3.84% ratio of that float.
-Today, the average trading volume of GOTU was 1.89M shares.
+Today, the average trading volume of GOTU was 1.99M shares.

 GOTU’s Market Performance

-GOTU stocks went down by -9.35% for the week, with a monthly drop of -46.03% and a quarterly performance of -57.66%, while its annual performance rate touched -76.03%.
-The volatility ratio for the week stands at 13.81% while the volatility levels for the past 30 days are set at 10.45% for Gaotu Techedu Inc. The simple moving average for the period of the last 20 days is -25.59% for GOTU stocks with a simple moving average of -56.50% for the last 200 days.
+GOTU stocks went up by 10.76% for the week, with a monthly drop of -37.97% and a quarterly performance of -51.84%, while its annual performance rate touched -74.41%.
+The volatility ratio for the week stands at 16.91% while the volatility levels for the past 30 days are set at 11.96% for Gaotu Techedu Inc. The simple moving average for the period of the last 20 days is -16.49% for GOTU stocks with a simple moving average of -54.42% for the last 200 days.

 Analysts’ Opinion of GOTU